menu icon

 Snowman Hot Chocolate Bombs Recipe

-Our snowman hot chocolate bombs are so fun for kids!
-Watch the snowman melt and disappear as you pour hot milk over it.
+Snowman hot chocolate bombs are so fun!
+Watch the snowman melt and disappear in a mug of warm milk.
 Give it a stir and you'll have a deliciously rich and creamy cup of hot chocolate!

 Print Pin Rate